ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### November 4, 2020
 Met with Emma, Henrik, and Tom at Victoria Park.
 It was nice to see and chat with these lovely folks.

+### November 5, 2020
+First em lab session to demonstrate.
+It's been years since the last time I played with circuits.